-RISE is a student-development program sponsored by a generous grant from the Training, Workforce Development & Diversity (TWD) Division of the National Institute of General Medical Sciences of the National Institutes of Health (NIH).
+RISE is a student-development program sponsored by a generous grant from the Training, Workforce Development & Diversity (TWD) Division of the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH).

 To encourage minority students to pursue careers in biomedical research by preparing them for graduate-level work in the physical and life sciences.

 To ensure the quality of their preparation in course content and research skills.

 To achieve the program goals RISE students will participate in activities at all levels of their undergraduate development to improve their competitiveness for graduate-level studies.
 Prior to admission to the program as RISE scholars, freshman or sophomore transfer students are required to (i) complete a course (BIOL/CHEM/PHYS 1600) that gives overviews of the skills, training, and education required for the various occupations in the sciences and includes a workshop on the responsible conduct of research; (ii) achieve a good grade in at least one course in their major; and (iii) complete the 9-week TILT research skills workshop.
 Click here to link to the RISE student Regulations and Guidelines.

 TILT - hands-on training workshop in interdisciplinary biomedical laboratory techniques emphasizing advanced instrumentation.
 Typically, students participate in this workshop in the summer after their freshman or sophomore year.
 It introduces them to the interdisciplinary nature of research and is not part of the traditional degree curriculum.
 TILT is generally the entry point for student participation in the CSU RISE program.
 To apply for the workshop, download the TILT APPLICATION FORM and submit it to the RISE Administrators, Dr Potluri or Dr. Sherman, or directly to the TILT Coordinator, Dr Erhart.